Nadine Trintignant: Biography

 Trintignant was born in Nice.
 She is the sister of the late actors Christian Marquand and Serge Marquand.
 In 1960, she married French actor Jean-Louis Trintignant, who had already starred in several of her early films.
 The couple had three children: a daughter, actress Marie Trintignant; another daughter, Pauline; and a son, actor and screenwriter Vincent Trintignant-Corneau.
 They separated in 1976.
 Following their split, Nadine Trintignant started a relationship with French director Alain Corneau, who later adopted her children Marie and Vincent.
 Trintignant and Corneau lived together for 37 years until his death in 2010.

 Trintignant has suffered the loss of two of her three children.
-In 1970, her nine-month-old daughter Pauline died of crib death, and in 2003 her older daughter Marie died from injuries inflicted by her boyfriend, French musician Bertrand Cantat, during a domestic dispute.
+In 1970, her nine-month-old daughter Pauline died of crib death, and in 2003 her older daughter Marie was murdered by her boyfriend, French musician Bertrand Cantat, during a domestic dispute.

 In her films, Trintignant has focused on family and relationships, often borrowing from her own life.
 Much of her work took place during the 1970s, a time of great advancement for woman filmmakers in France.
-Trintignant's interest in feminist issues and the perils of the heterosexual couple can be seen in many of her films, such as Mon amour, Mon amour (1967) and Le voyage des noces (1976).
+Trintignant's interest in feminist issues and the perils of the heterosexual couple can be seen in many of her films, such as Mon amour, mon amour (1967) and Le voyage des noces (1976).
 In 1971 she signed the Manifesto of the 343, published in the French magazine Le Nouvel Observateur.
 The article was signed by 343 women who admitted to having had abortions in order to end the ban on abortion and raise awareness of female reproductive rights.